group-leafy/SnoreSentry/docs/privacy.md

 Please check back periodically to keep informed of updates or changes to this Privacy Policy.
 By continuing to access and to use our apps, you are agreeing to be bound by the revised policy.

-Date of Last Revision: January 8, 2021
+Date of Last Revision: May 24, 2023